markmarijnissen/website.js/README.md

 ## The Idea

+**website.js** is a framework for running multi-page content websites as a Single-Page-Application.

-**website.js** manages the lifecycle of a webpage for you.
+It handles the lifecycle and essential tasks of a multi-page website:

-It handles

-1. Getting website metadata (i.e. config, sitemap, page metadata)
+1. Fetch website metadata (config, sitemap and page metadata)
-2. Responding to URL changes (Router)
+2. Respond to URL changes (Router)
-3. Fetching content (i.e. Markdown or HTML)
+3. Fetch content (i.e. Markdown or HTML)
-4. Rendering a page
+4. Render the page

-Using plugins and events, **website.js** is super-flexible.
+Using plugins and events, **website.js** is easy to extend and customize the above tasks.

-Available plugins:
+Included plugins:

-* HTTP: Fetch website metadata and content using a XHR request (AJAX)
-* Firebase: Fetch website metadata and content using Firebase (and live-update your site!)
+* For fetching website metadata and content:
+	* HTTP
+	* Firebase
-* Firebase REST: Use the Firebase' REST API instead.
+	* Firebase REST
+* For rendering
-* Markdown: Convert content from Markdown into HTML
+	* Markdown: Parse (some) content as Markdown
 	* Render: Insert HTML content into DOM-elements (using the element id)
+* For debugging
-* Log: Log all events that are triggered (debug)
+	* Log: Log all events that are triggered

 There is one special plugin: The Core Plugin.

-The Core Plugin handles the flow:
+The Core Plugin handles the flow of the website:

 1. On `created(options)`, fetch the website data with `getData(callback)`
 2. On `gotData(data)`, check `data.sitemap` for urls.